tart-grapes/dntl/README.md

 # dntl

-dntl-dsa-gnat.py -c 1 # Level 1, 80B Public Keys and Signatures\
+dntl-dsa-nat.py -c 1 # Level 1, 80B Public Keys and Signatures\
-dntl-dsa-gnat.py -c 3 # Level 3, 88B Public Keys and Signatures\
+dntl-dsa-nat.py -c 3 # Level 3, 88B Public Keys and Signatures\
-dntl-dsa-gnat.py -c 5 # Level 5, 160B Public Keys and Signatures
+dntl-dsa-nat.py -c 5 # Level 5, 160B Public Keys and Signatures

 # Overview

 At a high level, this is k-DSP.
-It's not exactly a Euclidean lattice based scheme, but it started off as one.
-It actually can be viewed as a natural lattice, and that interpetation and reduction will be forthcoming.
-For now, there are k chained independent 'lattices', with the core instance being a normal ISIS problem.
+It's not a Euclidean lattice based scheme, it's actually based on a natural lattice.
+It's closed, periodic, linear and fits standard lattice theory.
+An average case natural ISIS to worst case SVP reduction will be forthcoming.
+For now, there are k chained independent lattices, with the core instance being a natural ISIS problem.
 The core instance is full rank with a properly short secret so there's not much to say about that.
+The mapping from naturals to Euclidean is trivial, so the reduction proof should be forthcoming.
 The chaining function is based on a non-inverting NTT, so the output from instance is transformed in an alternate lattice domain, and then returned to the input domain before becoming the hidden vector in the next instance.

 You may notice the non-core instances are slightly less than full rank.
 This is to create an instance where:\
 	t=Ax mod q;\